No products in the cart.

 Roll up a bath towel or two and shove them against cracks at the bottom of doors to stop sound from seeping in.

-If the room comes with a fan, turn it on for some easy white-noise.
+If the room comes with a fan, turn it on for some easy sound masking.
 Many hotels have fans available at the front desk if you ask.